Complications of Diabetes Mellitus

-In individuals with type 1 diabetes, chronic kidney disease can develop about 10 years after the diabetes diagnosis.
+In individuals with type 1 diabetes, CKD can develop about 10 years after the diabetes diagnosis.
 However, in type 2 diabetes, CKD may be present at the time of diagnosis.
-Blacks, Mexican Americans, and Native Americans have a higher prevalence, compared with non-Hispanic whites.,
+Black, Mexican American, and Native American individuals have a higher prevalence, compared with non-Hispanic White individuals.,

 Pima Indians with type 2 diabetes have a particularly high susceptibility to nephropathy, with prevalence of up to 50% after 20 years.
 However, Pimas living in the US are at much higher risk, compared with Pimas in Mexico, suggesting that the risk is largely mediated by diet and lifestyle rather than genetic factors.

-Kidney function should be determined using a random spot urine collection to determine urinary albumin-to-creatinine ratio (UACR).
-Values of ≥ 30 mg/g creatinine (Cr) are considered albuminuria.
+Kidney function should be determined using a random spot urine collection to determine urinary albumin-to-creatinine ratio.
+Values of ≥ 30 mg/g creatinine are considered albuminuria.
 Kidney damage is apparent with an estimated glomerular filtration rate (eGRF) < 60 mL/min1.73 m2.
-Diagnosis of CKD is made when both kidney dysfunction (albuminuria) and kidney damage (reduced eGFR) are present.
+Diagnosis of CKD is made when both kidney dysfunction (albuminuria) and kidney damage (reduced estimated glomerular filtration rate [eGFR]) are present.

 Both urinary albumin and eGFR should be measured yearly in all patients with diabetes.